 Having this bid helps you compare different contractors and their prices.
 This way, if you decide the need to cut costs, you will be able to easily figure out your options.
 An itemized bid becomes a very valuable document regarding the scope of your project and, in many cases may eliminate disputes later.

 5. It's another good point to ask who the contractor’s suppliers are.

 It’s not always necessary to ask this, but it is often nice to know from whom your contractors are making purchases.
 Do they use name brands, other companies that are reputable, or more generic brands?
 It is acceptable to conduct research on their suppliers and product reviews.
 Almost all contractors have relationships with their suppliers.
 Along with asking for homeowner references, it’s good to ask if the contractor can provide supplier references from:

 Who they use for their tile shops

 Plumbers they use

 6. Remember to ask your contractor how the payment structure will work.
 Will you need to pay 25% or 50% upfront?
 Can you make progress payments?

 7. Finally you will want to ask how their design process work

-Find out if the contractor himself will provide the designs or do they work with a professional design company (preferred)?
+Find out if the contractor himself will provide the designs, or do they work with a professional design company (preferred)?
 Many kitchen contractors are spending a lot of their time running their actual businesses and having to manage several projects.
 It’s a good idea to ask your kitchen contractor why they are recommending any design and what motivated them to come up with their ideas for your kitchen.
-Now, depending upon your project and how complex it will be, you may want a contractor that has relationships with top home and kitchen design companies.
+Now, depending on your project and how complex it will be, you may want a contractor that has relationships with top home and kitchen design companies.